Khoe–Kwadi languages

 The Khoe–Kwadi languages are a family consisting of the Khoe languages of southern Africa and the poorly attested extinct Kwadi language of Angola.
-The relationship has been worked out by Tom Güldemann, Edward Elderkin and Anne-Maria Fehn.
+The relationship has been worked out by Tom Güldemann, Edward Elderkin, and Anne-Maria Fehn.

+History

+The Proto-Khoe-Kwadi homeland was likely in the middle Zambezi Valley, 2,000-3000 years ago.
+The early Kwadi people migrated westwards into Angola while the early Khoe moved southwards.
+Khoe speakers migrated towards the Okavango Delta and the Kalahari Desert, where the harsh environment forced them to give up Pastoralism and return to being Hunter-gatherers.
+Other Khoe speakers followed much better watered routes, crossing the Limpopo River and entering the Bushveld in South Africa. in the Bushveld they met Bantu peoples for the first time, and "faced with competition from people having more productive mixed Iron Age economies, the Khoe veered off to the southwest."
+The Khoe eventually found two productive habitats that became focal points of settlement: one along the Orange and Vaal River and the other near the Cape of Good Hope.

 Classification

 Pronouns and some basic vocabulary have been reconstructed as being common to Khoe and Kwadi.
 Because Kwadi is poorly attested, it is difficult to tell which common words are cognate and which might be loans, but about 50 lexical correspondences and a common verb construction have been identified.
 Westphal's fieldnotes on Kwadi were still being analyzed as of 2018, with the hope that additional grammatical parallels could be identified.

 Güldemann (forthcoming) reports the following reconstructed pronominal system, of a minimal/augmented type:

 where "E" is an undetermined front vowel and the pronoun base was a deictic like *xa or a generic noun like *kho 'person'.
 The 3rd-person suffixes were also used on nouns, which in addition had a dual suffix *-da.

 Both Kwadi and the Khoe languages have verb constructions where the first, dependent verb is marked by a suffix *-(a)Ra and the following, finite verb is unmarked.

 The nearest relative of Khoe–Kwadi may be the Sandawe isolate; the Sandawe pronoun system is very similar to that of Kwadi–Khoe, but there are not enough known correlations for regular sound correspondences to be worked out.
 However, the relationship has some predictive value, for example if the back-vowel constraint, which operates in the Khoe languages but not in Sandawe, is taken into account.